-Policy 3.2: SEMPO will, whenever feasible, hold public meetings or forums at a site convenient to potentially affected citizens that are accessible by transit and ADA accessible.
+Policy 3.2: SEMPO will, whenever feasible, hold public meetings or forums at a site convenient to potentially affected citizens that are transit and ADA accessible.

-Policy 3.3: SEMPO will provide comment cards at meetings and general/plan-related comment forms on the website, minimizing any concerns someone may have when making a public comment.
+Policy 3.3: SEMPO will provide comment cards at meetings and an electronic comment form on the website, in order to accept written comments.

-SEMPO will follow a public policy goal of ensuring that adverse human or environmental effects of governmental activities do not fall disproportionately upon minority or low-income populations.
+SEMPO will ensure that adverse human or environmental effects of governmental activities do not fall disproportionately upon minority or low-income populations.
 These effects include, but are not limited to: